Roy Campbell (poet): Family origins

-According to Campbell, his family history had been traced out, despite their differing views about the Spanish Civil War, by, "that valiant and fine writer, my friend, the late George Orwell."
+According to Campbell, his family history had been traced out, despite their differing views about the Spanish Civil War, by "that valiant and fine writer, my friend, the late George Orwell."

 Campbell's paternal ancestors were Scottish Covenanters and members of Clan Campbell, who left the Gàidhealtachd of Scotland after their Chief, the Earl of Argyll, was defeated in battle by the Royalist Marquess of Montrose in 1645.
 The Campbell family then settled as part of the Plantation of Ulster at Carndonagh, in Inishowen, County Donegal.
-During the centuries when they lived in Donegal, the ancestors of the poet were, "bog-trotting Scotch-Irish peasants who were tenants of the Kilpatricks, the squires of Carndonagh."
+During the centuries when they lived in Donegal, the ancestors of the poet were "bog-trotting Scotch-Irish peasants who were tenants of the Kilpatricks, the squires of Carndonagh."
 Many of the Campbell men were said to have been talented fiddlers.
-The living standards of the Campbell family improved drastically around 1750, when one of the poet's ancestors eloped with, "one of the Kilpatrick girls," whom he had met, "while he was fiddling at a ball given by the Squire."
+The living standards of the Campbell family improved drastically around 1750, when one of the poet's ancestors eloped with "one of the Kilpatrick girls", whom he had met "while he was fiddling at a ball given by the Squire."

 Campbell's grandfather, William Campbell, emigrated to the Colony of Natal with his family aboard from Glasgow in 1850.
 William Campbell adapted well to life in Africa and built the breakwater that still forms the foundation of the great North Pier in Durban harbour.
 He also built a large and very successful sugar cane plantation.
 Campbell's father, Samuel George Campbell, was born in Durban in 1861.
-In 1878 he traveled to Edinburgh to study medicine.
+In 1878 he travelled to Edinburgh to study medicine.
 He graduated with honours in 1882 and completed postgraduate work at the Pasteur Institute in Paris; he also studied ear, nose and throat ailments in Vienna.
 In 1886, Campbell's father returned to Scotland to take his M.D. and to become a Fellow of the Royal College of Surgeons.

-While in Scotland, Dr. Campbell married Margaret Wylie Dunnachie, daughter of James Dunnachie, of Glenboig, Lanarkshire, a wealthy self-made businessman, and Jean Hendry of Eaglesham.
-In his memoirs Campbell alleges that "My maternal grandmother was a Gascon from Bayonne and though I never met her, I inherit through her my love of bulls, and of Provençal, French, and Spanish poetry."
-According to Campbell, his Dunnachie ancestors were, "Highland Jacobites who fled Scotland," after the Jacobite rising of 1745, but returned after the 1747 Act of Indemnity.
+While in Scotland, Dr Campbell married Margaret Wylie Dunnachie, daughter of James Dunnachie, of Glenboig, Lanarkshire, a wealthy self-made businessman, and Jean Hendry of Eaglesham.
+In his memoirs, Campbell alleges: "My maternal grandmother was a Gascon from Bayonne and though I never met her, I inherit through her my love of bulls, and of Provençal, French, and Spanish poetry."
+According to Campbell, his Dunnachie ancestors were "Highland Jacobites who fled Scotland" after the Jacobite rising of 1745, but returned after the 1747 Act of Indemnity.
 Also according to Campbell, his maternal grandfather, James Dunnachie, was an acquaintance of poets Robert Browning and Alfred Tennyson and corresponded with Mark Twain.

 In 1889, Campbell's parents moved to Natal, where his father established a successful medical practice.
-Dr. Campbell often travelled long distances on foot to treat patients and, in an unprejudiced approach rare in colonial South Africa, would treat both black and white patients.
+Dr Campbell often travelled long distances on foot to treat patients and, in an unprejudiced approach rare in colonial South Africa, would treat both black and white patients.
 He also was generous to patients who could not afford to pay.
 "Sam Joj", as he was called, was remembered kindly by the Zulu people of Natal.